Leland, North Carolina: Police department

 As of 2020, the Leland Police Department had 30 trained officers.
 The Leland Police force is partitioned into six subdivisions: the board administrations, network and bolster administrations, key and strategic administrations, examinations, watch, and hold.

 The Leland police department offers its citizens the use of a service called CrimeMapping, a product of TriTech Software Systems.
 CrimeMapping is an online interactive tool that allows users to access and analyze reports for the entire town limits, or the option to isolate their search to a certain block, street or neighborhood.
 Jeremy Humphries, Captain of Support Services for the Leland Police Department, said: "It gives them [Leland citizens] the ability to see what is going on within their neighborhoods and communities without ... requesting reports."

 Fire/rescue department

 The department was established in 1959 as non-profit volunteer organization.
 In 2017 the Fire/Rescue Department was incorporated as a part of the township of Leland.
 The fire department also responds to emergency calls regarding motor vehicle accidents, and rescue calls.
 It has over 40 paid career staff and a roster of part-time and volunteer employees.
 The department has one station at 1004 Village Road, a station located at 1379 River Road.

 Emergency medical services

-Brunswick County Emergency Services also provides emergency medical services to Leland and operates a paramedic level ambulance stationed in the Leland Industrial Park as well as an ambulance at the River Road fire station.
+Brunswick County Emergency Services also provides emergency medical services to Leland and operates two paramedic level ambulances stationed in the Leland Industrial Park.
+The next closest ambulance is located in Town Creek Township located in Winnabow.